 For Ormond, Writer’s Block is a work viewers can deconstruct for themselves through the process of questioning.

-“If you come upon a wire cage in which there are dozens of typewriters – the typewriters are not accessible,” Ormond explained.
-“They’re no longer tools that can be used to communicate so just the very concept of the work, even upon first glance, is about how someone has silenced these typewriters, that they can’t be used to communicate.”
+“If you come upon a wire cage in which there are dozens of typewriters—the typewriters are not accessible,” Ormond explained.
+“They’re no longer tools that can be used to communicate so just the very concept of the work, even upon first glance, is about how someone has silenced these typewriters.”

 According to Ormond, the viewer is faced with a number of questions when interacting with Writer’s Block.

 “Because it’s outside the gallery and all the cars that go by or anyone that walks by can see it, that piece really engages with the public at large,” Ormond said.
 “The question for the viewer is: ‘How old are these typewriters?’
 And some of them are in foreign languages, so then you arrive at: ‘How did they get here?’
 ‘Where did they come from?’
 ‘Who used them?’”